 Most popular aspects of staying here.

-The types of experiences that were liked most were:
+The types of experiences people liked most were:

-- People liked being immersed in the authentic local community.
+- Being immersed in the authentic local community.

 - They liked seeing the tourist spots: ancient historical sites, castles, museums and areas of interest in a relaxed stress free and enjoyable manner.

-- When people got help to see what was possible to visit within their time frame, they avoided unrealistic expectations and disappointment.
+- With help to see what was possible to visit within their time frame, they avoided unrealistic expectations and disappointment.

 - They liked hearing local folklore and interpretations along with the official historical information.

-- For many people the really important aspect of the tours was that they were stress free.
-As they wished to drive on the Irish roads, it made a big difference having help with a plan and route.
-Not wasting time getitng lost, frustrated and missing out on places.
-While at the same time they remained independent in when and where to go.
+- The really important aspect of the tours was they were stress free.
+Driving on Irish roads, it made a big difference having help with a plan and route.
+Saving time, not getting lost, frustrated and missing out on places.
+While at the same time they remained independent.

-- Everyone really enjoyed being included in local events; talking to local people in the pub, joining in traditional music sessions if they wanted to and trying things like set dancing or just joining in on whatever was happening.
+- Everyone really enjoyed being included in local events; talking to local people, joining in traditional music sessions if they wanted or just joining in on whatever was happening.